 "files": [

-- Site address: Select or provide the site address.
+- Site Address: Select the site address.

-- File Identifier: Select the Identifier from the dynamic content.
-That will automatically add Apply to each action.
+It will automatically add Apply to each action.

-- Name: Select the Name as Content
+- Name: Select the Name as varContent

-- Value Provide the value as below code:
+- Value: Provide the value as below code:

 {